VinylRecords/vinyl-generics/README.md

 [![Build Status](https://travis-ci.org/VinylRecords/vinyl-generics.png)](https://travis-ci.org/VinylRecords/vinyl-generics)

-Convert plain Haskell records to [vinyl](https://hackage.haskell.org/package/vinyl) and vice versa, via `GHC.Generics` and `generics-sop`.
+Convert plain Haskell records to [vinyl](https://hackage.haskell.org/package/vinyl) and vice versa, via `GHC.Generics` and `generics-sop`/`records-sop`.

 ## Potential Use Cases
-* Reading an external data source (database query, results of API requests etc.) as a list of plain Haskell records and converting it to a list of `vinyl` records (for subsequent conversion to a [data-frame](https://hackage.haskell.org/package/Frames)).
+* Reading an external data source (database query, results of API requests etc.) as a list of plain Haskell records and converting it to a list of `vinyl` records (for subsequent conversion to an in-memory [data-frame](https://hackage.haskell.org/package/Frames)).
-* Serializing a `data-frame`/list of `vinyl` records to JSON.
+* Serializing a `Frame`/list of `vinyl` records to JSON.
 * Adding/removing fields from a plain record using `vinyl` as an intermediate representation.

 ## Usage